Coherence via reiterated beam splitting: Mixed states

 \section{Mixed states}

-After addressing the case for pure states, we examine the possibility of mixed states in the only excited input mode.
-More specifically, we consider incoherent mixed states, that is, diagonal in the number basis
+After addressing the case for pure states, we examine the case of mixed states in the only excited input mode.
+More specifically, we consider two classes of mixed states.
+The first one is a statistical mixture of incoherent states, that is, diagonal in the number basis.
+The second one is classical-like, in the sense of the Glauber-Sudarshan $P$ function being a legitimate probability distribution.
+Both classes can be illustrated with the case of phase-averaged Glauber coherent states and thermal states, which belong to both categories.
+But we stress that there are incoherent states that are nonclassical, say, number states, and classical states that are partially coherent, say, Glauber coherent states different from the vacuum.